derhansen/sf_event_mgt/README.md

 * Configurable payment methods
 * Show events using the "Insert Record" Content Element
 * Flag event images for either listview, detailview or both
-* Calendar view with possibility to navigate to next/previous month
+* Calendar view with possibility to navigate to next/previous month and week
 * Automatic cache clearing when event has been changed in backend
 * Console command to delete registrations of expired registrations
 * Lots of PSR-14 Events to extend the extension with own functionality